TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 ### rhosts

 The most interesting is a `rhosts` file inside the `/root` directory.
-As we know, this file indicates the allowed hosts to connect via `rlogin` to the principal machine without giving a password:

 <br />